Raffles, excluding electronic and enhanced (charitable or nonprofit)

 How to apply

-In addition to all the materials outlined in our licensing process, the complete application includes:
+In addition to all the materials outlined in our licensing process, the complete application includes the application fee.

 Current licensees: Add raffles to your existing gambling license

-If you already have an active gambling license with us and would like to add raffles as a new activity, complete the "Add an Activity" application.
+If you already have an active gambling license with us and would like to add an additional gambling activity:

 Required training